 able to help connect interested donors with these organizations.

-compliance with National Standards for U.S. Community Foundations by the Council on Foundations.
-We are currently undergoing re-certification which takes place
+compliance with National Standards for U.S. Community Foundations by the

-every 5 years.
+Council on Foundations.
+This re-certification takes place every 5 years.
 Over 60 percent of community foundations across the United States are confirmed in compliance – check out the map here.

 Interested in more information about community foundations or their role?
 Click here to listen to the interview by Renee McGivern at Nonprofit Spark which covers the role of CTCF as well as the importance of concise communication.